 4.11.2 (line 369): "If using a scanner" ?
 Is this in reference to a specific scanner/vendor?

 We have indicated that these instructions are specific for a Siemens scanner.
-“If using a Siemens scanner, select all spectroscopy acquisitions in the Navigator window.”
+“If using a Siemens scanner, select all spectroscopy acquisitions in the Navigator window.”(line 426, step 4.11.2)

 -Results and Fig 6B: reproducibility; the authors indicate a mean difference and stdev of 1.03 +/- 4.83s.
 I presume this refers to the mean difference and stdev of the recovery time constant, but this should be stated explicitly in the Results section (pg 10, line 406) and in the caption for figure 6B.

-The line in the results section has been modified and now reads: “Bland-Altman analysis of PCr recovery time demonstrates a mean differencestandard deviation of 1.034.83s and between trials coefficient of variation of 4.66.”
+The line (line 466) in the results section has been modified and now reads: “Bland-Altman analysis of PCr recovery time demonstrates a mean differencestandard deviation of 1.034.83s and between trials coefficient of variation of 4.66.”

 The caption for 6b has been modified: “B) Bland-Altman analysis of 31PMRS technique reproducibility demonstrates mean differencestandard deviation of 1.034.83s for the PCr recovery time between trials the coefficient of variation is 4.66. ”